Mathematics

 • can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.’

-From the EYFS through to Year 6, conceptual development is unpinned by tactile exploration of concrete mathematical models using manipulatives (in an appropriate progression) and multi-representational images in order to support understanding and visualization of abstract mathematical ideas and notation, promote mathematical talk and challenge thinking.
+From the EYFS through to Year 6, conceptual development is unpinned by tactile exploration of concrete objects, mathematical models using manipulatives (in an appropriate progression) and multi-representational images in order to support understanding and visualisation of abstract mathematical ideas and notation, promote mathematical talk and challenge thinking.

 We want our children to be secure in fundamental skills and the key building blocks of mathematics, so emphasis is placed on place value and calculation at the beginning of each year.
 Parental engagement and use of an online resource (Times Table Rock Stars) support weekly learning of appropriate number facts.
-Children learn to subitise early, to develop mental and written calculation strategies and to practice skills in estimation throughout the school to develop their sense of number.
+Children learn to subitise early, to develop mental and written calculation strategies and to practise skills in estimation throughout the school to develop their sense of number.
+Maths homework is designed to provide further practice and fluency relating to key concepts in all areas of maths taught in each school year, via Assertive Mentoring ‘Skills Check’ sheets for Years 1 to 6.

 Daily 10-15 minute sessions of ‘Number Sense Maths’ have recently been introduced outside the main mathematics lesson, to secure key concepts of number, knowledge of number facts and fluency in EYFS and Key Stage 1.
 These are continued in lower Key Stage 2, in order to learn and commit times tables knowledge and related division facts to memory.
 We intend to use Number Sense Maths as a vehicle for catch-up and keep-up intervention at Key Stage 2, thereby preventing cognitive overload in KS2 and facilitating sound written calculation and increased opportunities for reasoned practice of prior learning and mathematical investigation.